Sooraj-Rao/Server-JobHunter/readme.md

 ## **Features**

 - User and Employer Authentication (Register/Login)
-- CRUD operations for job listings
 - User profile management
 - Employer profile management
 - Application tracking
+- caching using session

+  and many more..

 ### **Have any queries**